Wilful Disregard

 The book was released in the UK in June 2015.

 It won the August Prize in 2013 and in the same year the Literature Prize given by the Swedish newspaper Svenska Dagbladet.

 Plot

 The book tells the story about a writer called Ester Nilsson.
 She meets an artist called Hugo Rask in an unusual way – because he is listening in the audience when she delivers a talk about him.
-Despite being in a steady relationship, the story tells the story of Nilsson's relationship with Rask, and betrayal.
+Despite being in a steady relationship, the novel tells the story of Nilsson's relationship with Rask, and betrayal.

 Reception

 In an interview in Fokus on October 31, 2014, Swedish director Roy Andersson claimed he was the inspiration for Hugo Rask.